marloBruder/mmt1/guides/security.md

 # Security

-As part of it's theorem explorer and unicode preview mmt1 renders user input HTML, which obviously always comes with obvious security concerns.
+As part of it's theorem explorer and unicode preview mmt1 renders user input HTML, which always comes with obvious security concerns.
 In this document I want to describe how mmt1 deals with those.

 ## HTML whitelist